 When you’re done editing the page, click Save to publish your changes.

 To learn more about using blocks with Squarespace, we recommend reviewing these guides:

 - Moving blocks

-- Creating columns and rows
+- Creating columns and rows with blocks

 - Resizing blocks

 - Deleting a block

 - Page and block layout changes on mobile devices

 After adding a Regular Page, you may want to: